azfarkhoja305/Handwritten-RNNs/readme.md

 # Implementation of Generating Sequences With Recurrent Neural Networks by Alex Graves

+ * Change local path in notebooks and scipts if running locally

 ## Handwriting generation!

 ### Task 1: Unconditional generation.